wunderdogsw/clojureworkshop/README.md

 * Project directory right click -> Create REPL for shorturl
 * Project directory right click -> Run REPL for shorturl
 * Play with REPL
-* Start a new kibit autotest process in a terminal
+* Start a new kibit process with lein-auto in a terminal
 ```
 lein auto kibit
 ```